gohugoio/hugo/content/en/getting-started/configuration.md

 relativeURLs (false)
 : Enable this to make all relative URLs relative to content root.
 Note that this does not affect absolute URLs.

+refLinksErrorLevel ("ERROR")
+: When using `ref` or `relref` to resolve page links and a link cannot resolved, it will be logged with this logg level.
+Valid values are `ERROR` (default) or `WARNING`.
+Any `ERROR` will fail the build (`exit -1`).

+refLinksNotFoundURL
+: URL to be used as a placeholder when a page reference cannot be found in `ref` or `relref`.
+Is used as-is.

 rssLimit (unlimited)
 : Maximum number of items in the RSS feed.